-Gabriel Orozco’s Extension of Reflection, 1992.
-Marian Goodman Gallery, New York.
+Gabriel Orozco, Extension of Reflection, 1992.
+Marian Goodman Gallery, New York

 June 10 to September 6, 2004

-The Hirshhorn’s presentation is organized by Phyllis Rosenzweig, curator of works on paper, and is made possible by the Elizabeth Firestone Graham Foundation, Trellis Fund and by contributions to the Hirshhorn’s Curators’ Circle.
+The Hirshhorn’s presentation was organized by Phyllis Rosenzweig, curator of works on paper, and was made possible by the Elizabeth Firestone Graham Foundation, Trellis Fund, and by contributions to the Hirshhorn’s Curators’ Circle.

-The Hirshhorn is copublishing with Steidl Gabriel Orozco: Photographs, the first major publication to focus solely on Orozco’s photographic work.
+The Hirshhorn copublished, with Steidl, Gabriel Orozco: Photographs, the first major publication to focus solely on Orozco’s photographic work.
 Essays by Rosenzweig and Mia Fineman, research associate in the Department of Photographs at the Metropolitan Museum of Art, present in-depth analyses of the artist’s photographs, exploring the difference between the photographs he regards as artworks in their own right and his equally beautiful documentary images of his sculptures and performances.
 The book includes 75 color plates.